carlosalopezm/carlosalopezm/README.md

 - 👋 Hi, I’m @carlosalopezm
-- 👀 I’m interested in fron-tend design, UI/UX, app design, and back-end design.
+- 👀 I’m interested in front-end design, UI/UX, app design, and back-end design.
 - I will soon begin to work more on compilers and inteligent systems.

 - 📫 How to reach me: